SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Feature Importance Attribution

-For a given neural network and an input, *feature attribution* map (FAM) aims to highlight what part of the input is relevant for the neural network decision on this input.
-The idea is that generally only a small part of the input is important.
-If the neural network decides whether an image contains a cat or a dog, only the part of the image displaying the respectiv animal should be considered important.
+For a given classifier and an input, **feature importance attribution** (FIA) or feature importance map aims to highlight what part of the input is relevant for the classifier decision on this input.
+The idea is that generally only a small part of the input is actually important.
+If for example a neural network decides whether an image contains a cat or a dog, only the part of the image displaying the respectiv animal should be considered important.
 This consideration omits in which way the important features were considered.
-It can thus be seen as the lowest level of the reasoning process.
+It can thus be seen as the **lowest level** of the reasoning process.

-There are many practical approaches that derive feature importance values for neural networks, see [].
-However, these methods are defined purely heuristically.
+There are quite a lot of practical approaches that derive feature importance values for neural networks, see [].
+However, these methods are defined purely **heuristically**.
 They come without any defined target properties for the produced attributions.
-Furthermore, it has been demonstrated that these methods can be manipulated by clever designs of the neural network.
+Furthermore, it has been demonstrated that these methods can be **manipulated** by clever designs of the neural network.

 <div style="display: flex; justify-content: center;">
   <img src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/lrp_example.png" alt="img1" style="float:center; margin-right: 5%; width:80%">